Fath 360: Design

 Fath-360 firing during a military exercise.

 It is believed that Fath 360 is a shorter version of Fateh family of SRBMs.
 Its light weight and small dimensions allow several of these missiles to be put on a truck-based launcher.

 With 30 to 120 km of range, each can carry a 150 kg warhead and be launched with the speed of Mach 3 (1020 m/s).
 Then they connect to satellites for rapid homing and hit their targets with the speed of Mach 4 (1361 m/s).

 Missile

 The Fath 360 was first shown under the name of Fath in a military exhibition on August 21, 2020.
 As a family of Fateh SRBMs, it is almost half the size of a Fateh-110.
 But it has the same configuration of fins.
 Four at the end of it near the exhaust, four other triangular shaped fins just above them and four small ones in front of missile near the nosecone.
+A new variant called Fath-360L was showcased and has a range of 180km.